Skip to main content

 Complexion base

-A complexion base placeholder for future makeup guides focused on everyday polish and finish preference.
+A complexion base role for makeup guides focused on everyday polish and finish preference.

 • Everyday makeup polish